-Fight over alcohol leads to wooden club beating, police say
+Man tells police business owner beat him with wooden club

 The victim told police he was involved in a fight with Ian Jeffries, the owner of Shango’s Tobacco and More, because one of them purchased alcohol before noon.
 The man said he eventually just walked away.

 As he was heading back to the Grizzly Mart on East Holmes Road, he noticed that a burgundy Chevrolet Tahoe was following him down the street.
-The man ran to the store and was followed by Jeffires, who by that point had picked up what was described as a wooden club.
+The man ran to the store and was followed by Jeffries, who by that point had picked up what was described as a wooden club.
 A second man reportedly walked in with Jeffries and the two men began punching the victim repeatedly.

 The beating left the victim with a severe laceration on the back of the man’s head which required eight stitches, police said.